randym32/Blackwood.IO/Documentation/glossary.md

 ## B

 **Background Save**
 : A file saving mechanism that prevents UI blocking.
-Implemented by the `Util.SaveBackground` method.
+Implemented by the `Util.Save` method.

 ## C